tombarron/openstack-deploy-ops-guide/README.md

 - post resulting PDF to destination site
 - post resulting HTML to destination site
 - add instructions to rev version number of document

+## updating this doc for a new openstack release

+1. Make sure to make your changes on the master branch
+2. Update the releaseinfo element in bk-deployment-ops-guide.xml
+3. Update the abstract text to refer to the intended release in bk-deployment-ops-guide.xml
+4. Update the version history in bk-deployment-ops-guide.xml
+5. Update the version element in pom.xml to contain the release name (e.g. juno) in all lowercase characters
+6. Make all text changes required
+7. Once you're ready to "cut the release branch":

+1. Create a new annotated git tag with the name of the release (e.g. juno) in all lowercase characters (this is used to dynamically generate lists and info on the landing page)
+2. Make a new branch from 'master' with the name 'stable/juno' (where juno is the name of the release)